-We can now state the famous theorem of Atiyah-Bott (see end of chapter 9 in \cite{AtBott} for unitary case, see section 1.8 in Goldman's paper \cite{Goldman.2} for the general case): \textit{the action of gauge transforms on the space of connections is hamiltonian and the moment map is the curvature}.
-Thus, the hamiltonian reduction $\mathcal{A}//\mathcal{G}$ is the moduli space of flat connections.
+We can now state the famous theorem of Atiyah--Bott (see end of Chapter 9 in \cite{AtBott} for the unitary case, see Section 1.8 in Goldman's paper \cite{Goldman.2} for the general case): \begin{thm}[Atiyah--Bott \cite{AtBott}] The action of the gauge group on the space of connections is Hamiltonian and the moment map is given by the curvature.
+Thus, the Hamiltonian reduction $\mathcal{A}//\mathcal{G}$ is the moduli space of flat connections. \end{thm}